About the project

 Context: London, United Kingdom

 3 Dalston lane is a proposal for a residential building for Dalston, a district in East London.
 The design consists of two building masses that each have a facade made out of curved metal tubes which allow daylight, heat gain and privacy to be regulated.

 Dalston has a history as a multicultural district with a large Turkish and Caribbean community.
-The neighborhood is an architectural mix of Victorian and Edwardian terraced houses mixed with industrial heritage.
+The neighbourhood is an architectural mix of Victorian and Edwardian terraced houses mixed with industrial heritage.
 It is an area with narrow street profiles and few public spaces.
-This multi-cultural identity and rustic quality of historic buildings, combined with it’s industrial heritage is what give Dalston a special charm.
+This multi-cultural identity and rustic quality of historic buildings, combined with its industrial heritage are what gives Dalston a special charm.
 Due to this character, the district has evolved into a popular entertainment area with many bars and restaurants.
-There has been a lot of improvements in the local infrastructure since the London olympics from 2012 .
+There has been a lot of improvements in the local infrastructure since the London Olympics in 2012.
 This has led to a rise of 60% in Dalston housing prices in recent years, which has led to many new construction projects in the area.

 The proposal is planned for an empty site above an old underground tunnel.
 By moving the building away from the street, a small public space can be created in an area that is experienced as quite dense.
-The building is divided into two building masses, separated by a narrow joint, which make the buildings perceive as autonomous elements and enables the new building to blend with the surrounding.
-The building will consist out of a mixed program with in addition to housing, retail and a restaurant.
+The building is divided into two building masses, separated by a narrow joint, which makes the buildings perceive as autonomous elements and enables the new building to blend with the surrounding.
+The building will consist of a mixed program within addition to housing, retail and a restaurant.